grymmjack/qb64pe-wiki-to-markdown/markdown_files/DIREXISTS.md

 * The filepath$ parameter can be a literal or variable string path value.
 * The function returns -1 when a path or folder exists and 0 when it does not.
 * The function reads the system information directly without using a [SHELL](SHELL.md) procedure.
-* The function will use the appropriate Operating System path separators. [_OS&dollar;](OS&dollar;.md) can determine the operating system.
+* The function will use the appropriate Operating System path separators. _OS$ can determine the operating system.
 * This function does not guarantee that a path can be accessed, only that it exists.
 * NOTE: Checking if a folder exists in a CD drive may cause the tray to open automatically to request a disk when empty.
 To find drives in Windows, use this API Library: Disk Drives